CN3000: Caninology® Canine Body Worker Certification Course

 There’s an additional 100 hours of guided study once the student leaves the class.
 Participants complete 20 massage sessions on at least 5 different dogs using all of the massage techniques and stretching exercises as well as the documenting techniques taught in the class.
 There is also a home study portion on muscle function, muscle identification, point location and gait assessment required to enhance the material that is taught and presented in the class.
 Once this is completed a video is sent by the student to EquiLearn to review, evaluate and expand the student’s work.

 This is an intense course.
-Students attend class daily from 8:00am to 5:00pm and have an additional 3 hours of evening studies.
-Day 5 is spent out of class for independent study.
+Students attend class daily from 8:30am-5:00pm and have an additional 3 hours of evening studies.
+Day 5 is spent out-of-class for independent study.

 - Anatomy vocabulary